WhereTheyStand

 In progressGovernment bill

-The single broad policy of this omnibus bill is to promote high-quality legislation for New Zealand that is easy to find, use, and understand.
+The single broad policy of this omnibus bill is to set up a new regulatory framework for water services delivery.

 In progressGovernment bill